 Atkins answers all these questions and more in her own unmistakable Southern style.
 She recounts stories about the men who congregated in the police station and the eccentric characters who worked on Main Street, shares words of wisdom from her Granny, and tells how one superstitious old man could literally make it rain even during the dry, dog days of summer.
 Each person still lives in Atkins’ memory frozen in time just as they were in the 70s, and it’s these ghosts of bygone days who shine through in They Call Me Orange Juice.

 I’d like to encourage you to purchase your copy from a local bookseller if you can.
-If you’re in my hometown of Citronelle, Ala., you can pick one up at:
+If you’re in Mobile, Ala. stop by:

 The Haunted Bookshop